Skip to content

 However, if we add a constraint to the stair climbing problem, the situation changes.

-For this, we need to expand the state definition: State \([i, j]\) represents being on the \(i\)-th step and the last round was a jump of \(j\) steps, where \(j \in \{1, 2\}\).
-This state definition effectively distinguishes whether the last round was a jump of 1 step or 2 steps, and we can judge accordingly where the current state came from.
+For this reason, we need to expand the state definition: state \([i, j]\) represents being on the \(i\)-th step with the previous round having jumped \(j\) steps, where \(j \in \{1, 2\}\).
+This state definition effectively distinguishes whether the previous round was a jump of \(1\) step or \(2\) steps, allowing us to determine where the current state came from.

-• When the last round was a jump of 1 step, the round before last could only choose to jump 2 steps, that is, \(dp[i, 1]\) can only be transferred from \(dp[i-1, 2]\).
+• When the previous round jumped \(1\) step, the round before that could only choose to jump \(2\) steps, i.e., \(dp[i, 1]\) can only be transferred from \(dp[i-1, 2]\).

-• When the last round was a jump of 2 steps, the round before last could choose to jump 1 step or 2 steps, that is, \(dp[i, 2]\) can be transferred from \(dp[i-2, 1]\) or \(dp[i-2, 2]\).
+• When the previous round jumped \(2\) steps, the round before that could choose to jump \(1\) step or \(2\) steps, i.e., \(dp[i, 2]\) can be transferred from \(dp[i-2, 1]\) or \(dp[i-2, 2]\).

-As shown in Figure 14-9, \(dp[i, j]\) represents the number of solutions for state \([i, j]\).
-At this point, the state transition equation is:
+As shown in Figure 14-9, under this definition, \(dp[i, j]\) represents the number of ways for state \([i, j]\).
+The state transition equation is then:

 \[ \begin{cases} dp[i, 1] = dp[i-1, 2] \\ dp[i, 2] = dp[i-2, 1] + dp[i-2, 2] \end{cases} \]

-Recursive relationship considering constraints
+Recurrence relation considering constraints

-Figure 14-9 Recursive relationship considering constraints
+Figure 14-9 Recurrence relation considering constraints

-In the end, returning \(dp[n, 1] + dp[n, 2]\) will do, the sum of the two representing the total number of solutions for climbing to the \(n\)-th step:
+Finally, return \(dp[n, 1] + dp[n, 2]\), where the sum of the two represents the total number of ways to climb to the \(n\)-th step:

 climbing_stairs_constraint_dp.py